hanzhang0116/draft-ssahib-xot-padding/draft-ssahib-xot-padding.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+# Padding for AXoT

+As mentioned in {{I-D.draft-ietf-dprive-xfr-over-tls}}, the goal of padding AXoT responses would be two fold:

+- to obfuscate the actual size of the transferred zone to minimize information leakage about the entire contents of the zone.
+- to obfuscate the incremental changes to the zone between SOA updates to minimize information leakage about zone update activity and growth.

+# Padding for IXoT

 # Security Considerations